 Since the March 2020 acquisition of MLR, the Company has expanded the strike length of the San Juan mineralized system and demonstrated the presence of at least six mineralized veins.
 The ongoing surface drilling program, together with validation of extensive historical drilling data, has provided strong evidence that the mineralized footprint extends beyond the previously drilled areas.
-The Company selected the San Juan, La Colorada and Yecora veins (Figure 5) for additional drilling to support future mineral resource estimation update at the San Juan Area.
+The Company selected the San Juan, La Colorada and Yecora veins (Figure 9) for additional drilling to support future mineral resource estimation update at the San Juan Area.
 The other three veins that are part of the same mineralized system - Loma Dorada, El Saltito and El Trampolín (the northern extension of the La Odisea vein) - were the subject of the Company's recent exploration program.
+Initial surface exploration and shallow drilling commenced during the March quarter at other satellite targets in the Plomosas Property at Las Chorreras and Las Teresas (Figure 9).